Jaykul/ChoVersion/ReadMe.md

 ### Regarding build

-Since I've only spent a few hours over the weekend on this, and I mostly wanted to proove it could work, there are not yet tests, so the CI build is failing.
+Since I've only spent a few hours over the weekend on this, and I mostly wanted to proove it could work, there are not many tests, so the CI build may be failing, but the .\build.ps1 script is working, and the tests that are there pass.

 ## Supports a `ChoVersion.psd1` configuration